HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search: Introduction

-\begin{itemize} \item \textbf{(1) Hierarchical Reasoning Architecture:} We propose a novel hierarchical reasoning framework that integrates specialized tool-augmented reasoning agents as cognitive modules, eliminating the need for external tool orchestration or rigid predefined pipelines used in existing approaches.
+\begin{enumerate} \item \textbf{Hierarchical Reasoning Architecture:} We propose a novel hierarchical reasoning framework that integrates specialized tool-augmented reasoning agents as modules, eliminating the need for external tool orchestration or rigid predefined pipelines used in existing methods.